 Find the introductory slides here.

-The generation of the model is controlled by the workflow management system
+The generation of the model is controlled by the open workflow management system

-Moreover, it is able to track, what parts of the workflow have to be regenerated, when a data file or a script is modified/updated.
+will track what parts of the workflow have to be regenerated when files or

 For the use of

 snakemake, it makes sense to familiarize yourself quickly

 with the basic tutorial and then

 read carefully through the documentation of the command line interface, noting the